Elmoustafi-22/e-likita-backend/README.md

 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **MongoDB**: A cross-platform document-oriented database program.
 - **Mongoose**: An elegant MongoDB object modeling tool for Node.js.
+- **Google AI SDK**: For integrating with Google's Gemini models to provide generative AI features.
+- **Zod**: For schema declaration and validation, ensuring robust data structures.
 - **Express-Validator**: Middleware for request data validation.
 - **Dotenv**: A zero-dependency module that loads environment variables from a `.env` file.
 - **CORS**: Middleware for enabling Cross-Origin Resource Sharing.